storybookjs/react-native/MIGRATION.md

 }
 ```

-### regenerate your requires file
+### Regenerate your requires file

-Regenerate your `storybook.requires.js` file by running `yarn storybook-generate`.
+Regenerate your `storybook.requires` file by running `yarn storybook-generate`.

+It should now generate a `storybook.requires.ts` file instead of a `storybook.requires.js` file.

+This provides the type for the new view export.

 ### Update `.storybook/index.js`

-Update `.storybook/index.js` to use the new `getStorybookUI` function exported in `storybook.requires.js`.
+Update `.storybook/index.js` to use the new `getStorybookUI` function on the `view` exported from `storybook.requires.ts`.

 You should also now pass a storage object to the `getStorybookUI` function.
 This is used to persist the selected story between reloads.